coq/coq/doc/sphinx/practical-tools/coq-commands.rst

    an incorrect warning: coq-commands.rst:4: WARNING: Duplicate explicit target name: "here".
    The warning doesn't even have the right line number. :-(

-.. todo how about COQLIB, COQCORELIB, DOCDIR
+.. todo how about ROCQLIB, ROCQRUNTIMELIB, DOCDIR

 .. _ROCQ_PROFILE_COMPONENTS: